adambatson/duebot/README.md

 where "name" is the name of the bot on your slack team.

 You'll also need to set your bots API Token to an environment variable named : DUE_BOT_API_TOKEN

+### Commands
+Currently Duebot supports the following commands all commands must be prefaced with
+@duebot:
+- [name] is due one \[date] \(at time)
+	- Adds an event named name due on date, time parameter is optional
+- What's due \(today | this week | this month)?
+	- List all upcoming events, optionally listing events only for the current day, week, or month
+- help
+	- Displays the help message

 ## TODO
 - Ability to set custom reminders for events